 We'll make getting a flooring product easy.
 When you purchase products from Richard’s Carpet & Tile, you receive the added benefit of accessibility to technical knowledge, warranty care, routine maintenance, and emergency service if calamities strike, for the life of the product.

 Please ask us about a FREE home or office presentation.

 Glaze vs. Unglazed:

-provide the natural color of the clay (commonly reddish).
-Unglazed tile are frequently used in heavy, commercial traffic areas because of their density.
+Unglazed tiles provide the natural color of the clay (commonly reddish).
+Unglazed tiles are frequently used in heavy, commercial traffic areas because of their density.
 The unglazed tile category often includes quarry tile and porcelain tile.
-Quarry tiles are usually thick, low absorbent, and durable like the reddish terracotta tile.
+Quarry tiles are usually thick, low absorbent, and durable like the reddish terra cotta tile.
 Porcelain tiles are fully vitrified, chemically resistant, strong tiles like some mosaic tiles.
-(Mosaic tiles are defined by size more than anything.
-Mosaic tiles can be glazed or unglazed, but are almost always one inch square.
+Mosaic tiles are defined by size more than anything.
+Mosaic tiles can be glazed or unglazed but are almost always one-inch square.
 Mosaic tiles have been used for centuries to construct murals and floor images.
-Today, most mosaic tiles come in sheets to expedite installations.)
+Today, most mosaic tiles come in sheets to expedite installations.